codenebie/ivanyk_logika/README.md

 # ivanyk_logika
-A website made for logikaschool.com enjoy!
+A website made for logikaschool.com :3